 After I had come up with all three covers, and had even uploaded the Kindle and paperback versions (and surreptitiously “released” them while recording the audiobook), I became dissatisfied with how my print and Kindle covers looked.
 They just didn’t “pop.”
 So back to Photoshop I went, changing the title and author credit to be brighter like the audiobook.

-The Audiobook Creation Exchange (ACX.com) doesn’t allow one (“one” being the author or rights-holder of a title) to create an audiobook unless they have already published the Kindle and/or paperback version.
+The Audiobook Creation Exchange (ACX.com) doesn’t allow a person (whether the author or rights-holder of a title) to create an audiobook unless they have already published the Kindle and/or paperback version.
 That’s why I ended up posting the audiobook version of Dickens’ A Christmas Carol that I recorded in the week leading up to Christmas of 2020 on my own website rather than on Audible.
 It’s a public-domain work, but they still require a print version first, and I had neither the time nor inclination to add another hastily-produced version of the Dickens classic.

 Also, ACX doesn’t allow you to have a single account as both an audiobook producer (narrator/producer, in my case, since I’ve narrated a handful of audiobooks already) and a rights-holder (author, editor).
 So to create a separate ACX rights-holder account I first had to create a separate Amazon account.
 Then after creating an ACX rights-holder account linked to it, I had to “claim” my book from the already-published titles on Amazon.
 It sounds more complicated than it was; it was easy to prove that I am me, so to speak.

 There are plenty more details to the process, especially concerning launching and marketing books, but maybe I’ll post something about those once I’ve made some in-roads.
 In other words, I need to get some sales and reviews!